 After the Mozart’s Residence, we stopped for coffee at the Stein Terrace, atop the Hotel Stein.
 Their rooftop café looks out across the river at the heart of the old town and the fortress above the city.
 Thankfully, since this was a beautiful sunny day, it was nice to sit outside to soak up the sun.

 Back in the Old Town, we went to Mozart’s Birthhouse (or Mozart Gerburtshaus).
 I had been here in 1995 and enjoyed it.
 In many ways, we felt this was a superior museum experience compared to the Mozart Residence across the river.
 This museum really tells the story of Mozart’s rise and his impact on the world.
 This is really the “can’t miss” Mozart site in Salzburg.

 After the Mozart Birthhouse, we headed a few alleys down the Getreidegasse.
 Our goal was a quick lunch at the Balkan Grill.
 The hot dogs at this place are amazing…and incredibly addictive.
 I could eat dozens of these things.

 The day of sightseeing started to take its toll on us.
 We went to Café Furst for a coffee and cake.
 I had the coffee mélange, the classic Salzburg coffee.
 We also had cake and Mozartkogel – the candy that Salzburg is noted for.

 On the way back to the hotel, we stopped at the Salzburg Cathedral and did the walking tour inside.

-Salzburg is a wonderful city!
+Salzburg is a wonderful city and the entire historic center is a UNESCO World Heritage Site.
 We absolutely love it and can’t wait to get back here again soon!
 Unfortunately, our time in Salzburg was at an end and we had to take the train back to Munich.